A new computationally efficient algorithm to solve Feature Selection for Functional Data Classification in high-dimensional spaces: Conclusions

 \section{Conclusions}

-In this paper, we present an innovative method, namely Feature Selection for Functional Classification or \texttt{FSFC}, which, to the best of our knowledge, addresses for the first time the challenge of jointly performing feature selection and classification of functional data.
-To tackle this problem, we utilize the properties of Functional Principal Components and implement a novel variant of the DAL algorithm, that leverages the sparsity structure of the dual Hessian information to significantly reduce the problem's dimensionality. \texttt{FSFC}'s computational efficiency enables (i) handling high-dimensional scenarios where the number of features may far exceed the number of statistical units, (ii) and performing an exhaustive search through the algorithm's hyperparameters.
+In this paper, we present an innovative method, \texttt{FSFC}, that jointly performs feature selection and classification of multivariate functional data.
+We utilize the properties of Functional Principal Components and implement a novel variant of the DAL algorithm that leverages the sparsity structure of the dual Hessian information to significantly reduce the problem's dimensionality. \texttt{FSFC}'s computational efficiency enables (i) handling high-dimensional scenarios where the number of features may far exceed the number of statistical units, (ii) performing an exhaustive search through the algorithm's hyperparameters.

-A simulation study demonstrates that \texttt{FSFC} outperforms \texttt{SVM} and \texttt{LSTM} in terms of classification accuracy and computational time and that leveraging \texttt{FSFC}'s unique feature selection capability to reduce problem dimensionality enhances the efficacy of the competing methods.
+A simulation study demonstrates that \texttt{FSFC} outperforms \texttt{SVM} and \texttt{LSTM} in terms of classification accuracy and computational time {\orange when the number of features is much larger than the sample size.
+Moreover,} \texttt{FSFC}'s unique feature selection capability reduces problem dimensionality and enhances the efficacy of the competing methods.
 By applying \texttt{FSFC} to data from the SHARE study, we identify well-documented relationships between four chronic diseases in the literature.
 Furthermore, \texttt{FSFC} uncovers other critical health and socio-demographic factors that play a significant role in differentiating between the healthy and affected groups, as supported by numerous research studies.